The OECD and Southeast Asia

 For over 25 years, the OECD and Southeast Asia have developed an enduring and mutually beneficial relationship.
 They have been working closely to facilitate policy dialogue, the dissemination of good practices and mutual learning in areas such as investment, education, inclusiveness, sustainable infrastructures, good governance, access to market and fiscal policy.

 In 2007, OECD Ministers identified Southeast Asia as a region of strategic priority for the Organisation.
-In 2014, the OECD Southeast Asia Regional Programme was launched at the OECD Ministerial Council Meeting.
+In 2014, the OECD Southeast Asia Regional Programme (SEARP) was launched at the OECD Ministerial Council Meeting.
 The Programme aims to support domestic priorities, policy reforms and regional integration efforts in Southeast Asia.

 Today, Indonesia is a Key Partner of the Organisation and the Thailand Country Programme was signed on 31 May 2018 by Thailand’s Minister Attached to the Prime Minister’s Office Kobsak Pootrakool and the OECD Secretary-General Ángel Gurría during the 2018 OECD Ministerial Council Meeting in Paris.
 Other countries in the region benefit from different forms of engagement with the Organisation.

 Newsletter: to sign up, please log in or register to MyOECD, tick the topic “Economics and Growth” as an area of interest, and then select OECD Southeast Asia among the list.